odak.learn.tools

 -

-field_zero_padded(ndarray) –Zeropadded version of the input field.
+field_zero_padded(tensor) –Zeropadded version of the input field.

 Source code in odak/learn/tools/matrix.py